 Short-term construction impacts on aesthetics would result from the presence and movement of construction equipment, stockpiled construction materials and debris, screening and safety fences, and nighttime illumination.
-Because work would be done in segments, views would be affected for only a portion of the overall construction period, and long-distance views of visual resources to the west would not be affected.
+Because work would be done in segments, views would be affected for only a portion of the overall construction period.
+Long-distance views from Victor Steinbreuck Park of visual resources such as the Olympic Mountains to the west would not be affected.
 Construction on east-west streets would occur in one- to two-block segments and would primarily be visible only to viewers in the immediate vicinity.
 Construction of the new elevator shafts at Union Street could potentially affect long-distance views from locations on Union Street east of Post Alley for a portion of the construction period.
 Local visual impacts could be reduced by minimizing construction-related light and glare and developing strategies to maintain views when locating and maintaining safety fencing and screening.